Idods/CodeSprint/README.md

 one week - one algorithms or data structure.
 The list of projects:

-1) Алгоритм Евклида вычисления НОД двух чисел.
+1) Euclidean algorithm for GCD.

-2) Сортировка массива пузырьком.
+2) Bubble sort.

-3) Сортировка подсчетом.
+3) Counting sort.

-4) Сортировка массива: быстрая сортировка.
+4) Quick sort.

-5) Сортировка массива: сортировка с помощью кучи.
+5) Heap sort.